JCRS Patient #1588.

 Dates: 1911 May 10

-Abstract Typed letter from Dr. Charles Spivak to Mr. Louis Bernstein, informing him that his stay at the Sanatorium will terminate on June 1st.
-They are hopeful he will continue to improve and obtain some light, outdoor work, and that Mr. Bernstein will keep in touch.
+Abstract Typed letter from Dr. Charles Spivak to Mr. Louis Bernstein informing him that he has been invited to the Sanatorium of the JCRS and that he should present the letter within two days to the Sanatorium.
 Letter is dated but unsigned; "Secretary" is printed at the bottom.